This post is an update to my March 16 post, Flu and the Trail.

 ** The same Guino who stood wet and naked in front of me at Deep Creek hot springs and tried to humiliate me by swinging his dick in circles about a foot from my face in front of a large group of PCT hikers.
 The same Guino who two years prior tried after flirting to give me a very high dose of THC tincture once without my knowledge, while yet knowing I’m extremely sensitive to it.
 I have so many pretty-much-criminal-and-or-disgusting stories about this guy’s behavior.
 He is so widely despised on the PCT, especially when drunk.
 Each year he shows up, gets a batch of new friends and young girls who don’t know any better, and each year the cycle repeats.
 No apologies.
 He fights the cancel culture by working with blackmail.
 I mean, this guy LITERALLY collects wild secrets from PCT hikers they would never usually admit, and then posts them “anonymously” online.
 My wildest stories on the PCT usually somehow involve Guino.

 *** I get several people a month suggesting they feel like they will have more solitude on a lesser-known trail like the Hayduke.
 Not the case.
+I was stalked on the Hayduke in 2016 for chrissakes.
 Sadly, trails you used to be able to use for solitude are also getting busy.
 It makes me giggle how people forget that if they have the idea, a lot of other people probably have the same idea!
 For what it’s worth, finding a local “forgotten” trail and beating it back in is very rewarding.
 Many historic trails, especially Native American trails, are overlooked and at risk of extinction.
 In my experience, they tend to be the most fun to find and walk.

 **** I still haven’t talked about the less-obvious dangers of hiking the Hayduke trail, which I alluded to in Part 1.
 Which means at at some point, when the Pandemic is under control, there will be a part 3!